magentabusiness/magentabusiness.github.io/docs/trendz/data-filtering.md

 ## Filter Options

-You can filter by any field that is present in the ThingsBoard:
+You can filter by any field that is present in the IoT Hub:
 * Asset/Device Name
 * Asset/Device Label
 * Asset/Device Owner (Customer)